Director of Bands/Professor

 BM Education, Florida State University

-Dr. Daniel J. Schmidt is Professor of Bands at Northern Arizona
+Dr. Daniel J. Schmidt is Director of Bands and Professor of Music at Northern Arizona

 University.
 Prior to this appointment, he was director of bands and professor

 of saxophone and double reeds at Mars Hill College in North Carolina.

 College ensembles under his direction have received international reputations,

 touring Europe, performing at various conventions including the CBDNA Regional

 Conventions in 2002, 2006, and 2010 as well as a variety of state MENC

 conventions.
 The NAU Wind Symphony has made promotional recordings for Warner